Please contact the school if you have a complaint.

 - concerns about general administrative or financial aspects - the admin team

 It is recognised however that there are circumstances in which a direct approach may not be possible or appropriate.
 In this case please contact the Bursar, Lesley Taberer, who is the School’s Designated Person for complaints (DP), who will facilitate a meeting with (or without) the member of staff involved.
-Should the concern relate to the DP, then please contact the School’s Education Lead, Diana Ball.
+Should the concern relate to the DP, then please contact the School’s Education Lead, Andy Plant.

 The DP carries responsibility on behalf of the school to ensure that correct procedure is followed throughout the process of any complaint.